Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Bitcoin Order Book and Network Data

-Validators bundle transactions that wait for verification and try to solve a computationally expensive problem which involves numerous trials until the first validator finds the solution.
+Validators bundle transactions that wait for verification and try to solve a computationally expensive problem that involves numerous attempts until the first validator finds the solution.
 By design of the Bitcoin protocol, validators successfully find a solution and append a block on average every 10 minutes (during our sample period, new blocks are announced to the network on average every 9.7 minutes).
-The time until verification, however, should not be confused with the time it takes until a new block is mined.
+Settlement latency should not be confused with the time it takes until a new block is mined.
 Even though the expected block validation time is 10 minutes, it is ex-ante uncertain when a transaction is included in a block for the first time.
-The number of outstanding transaction serves as a proxy for fluctuations in congestion of the Bitcoin network.
-Whereas on average 1,644 transactions have been included per block in our sample period, the average number of transactions in the mempool is above 10,000 with temporarily more than 41,000 transactions waiting for verification.
-For any transaction this induces stochastic settlement latency.
-The probability of being included in the next block decreases with the number of transactions that wait for settlement and increases with the settlement fee the investor is willing to pay.
+The number of outstanding transactions serves as a proxy for fluctuations in congestion of the Bitcoin network.
+Whereas on average, 1,644 transactions have been included per block in our sample period, the average number of transactions in the mempool is above 10,000, with temporarily more than 41,000 transactions waiting for validation.
+For any transaction, this induces uncertainty in the settlement latency.
+We confirm below that the probability of being included in the next block decreases with the number of transactions that wait for settlement and increases with the settlement fee the investor is willing to pay.

 Table~\ref{tab:summary_raw_mempool} provides summary statistics of the recorded transactions.
 The average settlement fee per transaction is about 2~USD.
 The distribution of fees exhibits a strong positive skewness with a median of 0.28~USD.
-The average waiting time until the verification of a transaction is about 41 minutes, while the median is about 8.8 minutes.
+The average waiting time until the validation of a transaction is about 41 minutes, while the median is about 8.8 minutes.